-The highly acclaimed Denver Film Festival, which is the largest of its kind in the region, will celebrate its 42nd edition in 2019.
-This intense and concentrated exposition showcases more than 250 new films from around the world with over 175 international filmmakers, directors, actors and other film artists participating in the twelve-day event.
+The highly acclaimed Denver Film Festival, which is the largest of its kind in the region, will celebrate its 47th edition in 2024.
+This intense and concentrated exposition showcases more than 180 new films from around the world with over 100 international filmmakers, directors, actors, and other film artists participating in the ten-day event.
 The majority of these films would never be seen or discovered in the Rocky Mountain region outside the venue of the film festival.
 The annual celebration of film provides an important showcase for the best of world cinema, a platform for international film artists, and promotes dialogue among filmmakers and the public.

 The award-winning film festival is one of Denver's most popular and publicized events.
 The annual festival is a high-profile, glamour-filled event that is the focus of an enormous amount of media attention beginning in September and continuing through November.

-The Denver Film Festival presents approximately 250 films over twelve days and plays host to more than 175 film artists.
-New international feature releases, independently produced fiction films and documentaries, animation, experimental works, children's programs, short subjects and music videos are included in the festival.
+New international feature releases, independently produced fiction films and documentaries, animation, experimental works, children's programs, and short subjects are included in the festival.
 In addition, a number of acclaimed international film artists are honored with tributes and special "evenings with..."

 The festival presents the following awards:

 Presented to a creative team of filmmakers, writers, and producers recognizing their exceptional cinematic work and collaboration to achieve new heights.

 Presented to an American director or actor for outstanding achievement in independent filmmaking.

 Presented to a film artist for extraordinary contributions to world cinema.